DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 After the promise resolution the handler will be nulled.

-This bridge method means that unsafe functions aren't served like Electron does.
+This bridge method means that unsafe functions aren't served like Electron might do.

-Not only that but it's also possible to encrypt message with a OTP salt between the UI and the Rust backend.
+Not only that but it's also possible to encrypt messages with a OTP salt between the UI and the Rust backend.

 Compared to Electron, Tauri also takes an opt-in approach to it's API.